TemporalFED: Detecting Cyberattacks in Industrial Time-Series Data Using Decentralized Federated Learning: Related Work

 Jahromi et al. \cite{jahromi2023ensemble} implemented an ensemble-based solution for federated threat detection in IIoT.
 Two different models are combined, one looking for the normal functioning of the devices and another checking about threat identification.
 For validation, the SWaT and gas pipeline datasets were selected, achieving better performance than other solutions in the literature.
 Also, for intrusion detection, De Carvalho Bertoli et al. \cite{de2023generalizing} proposed a generalist unsupervised FL approach using stacked ensemble models.
 This idea was validated using several datasets, some of them containing IIoT network traces.

 From other innovative perspectives, not directly leveraging Fl, Bin Masood et al. \cite{masood2023blockchain} employed Blockchain technologies for decentralized information sharing of faults in ICS.
 A DL-based model is employed as an observer of the faults in order to identify the component generating them.
 The approach is validated using the Tennessee Eastman Process (TEP) dataset.
 Moreover, Radaideh et al. \cite{radaideh2022time} also applied time series and LSTM networks for anomaly detection in high-voltage converters.
 Convolutional LSTM networks achieved up to 91\% precision, 88\% recall, and 20\% False Negative Rate.
 However, this work did not exploit a FL-based setup.
+From a different perspective, Zhang et al. \cite{zhang2022r} proposed the usage of reinforcement learning in the model fusion process, increasing accuracy and FL attack resilience in an industrial scenario.

 \tablename~\ref{tab:related} compares the solutions revised in this section.
 From the list of works reviewed, some conclusions and open challenges can be extracted.
 First, it can be seen that industrial scenarios have not been extensively covered using DFL-based setups.
 Some works have introduced DFL in the industry, but still use rather simple datasets not based on real-world deployments.
 In contrast, FL and time series have been extensively applied in real-world industrial scenarios from a wide variety of perspectives, being the usage of attention-based mechanisms the trend nowadays.
 From these two takeaways, it arises the need for a platform capable of applying time-series analysis over DFL in industrial scenarios, making it possible to extrapolate traditional FL approaches to fully decentralized ones, which are the trend nowadays due to their advantages.